 Plumbing in plastic or copper which one is best?

 Plumbing plastic or copper which one is best for use when installing new pipework.
-Plumbing plastic or copper both have there advantages and disadvantages depending on where there being used.
+Plumbing plastic or copper both have their advantages and disadvantages depending on where there being used.
 Plastic pipes and fittings are most likely found in modern buildings.
-However Plastic pipes and fittings are commonly used on repairs and upgrades to pipe work that have been in place for many years.
+However Plastic pipes and fittings are commonly used on repairs and upgrades to pipework that has been in place for many years.

 Plumbing in plastic can be much easier than using copper, plastic pipework is flexible this may eliminate some bends or extra fittings that help navigate around awkward areas.
-By using less bends saves money time and adds little restriction to the flow rate.
-Plastic pipework has less chance of freezing than copper, and due to its flexibility is easier to transport..
-There is very little chance of any one removing plastic pipework just for the purpose of recycling for scrap.
+By using fewer bends saves money time and adds a little restriction to the flow rate.
+Plastic pipework has less chance of freezing than copper, and due to its flexibility is easier to transport.
+There is very little chance of anyone removing plastic pipework just to recycle for scrap.

-Plumbing plastic or copper, one is traditional the other more modern, copper is more resistant to higher temperatures than plastic it is very conductive, copper can quickly move heat from the boiler to the radiators.
-Copper can be used on gas or water pipes installed outside, it is none corrosive.
+Plumbing plastic or copper, one is traditional the other more modern, copper is more resistant to higher temperatures than plastic it is very conductive.
+This helps to quickly move heat from the boiler to the radiators.
+Copper can be used on gas or water pipes installed outside, it is also non-corrosive.
 Copper bends are less bulky than those made in plastic.
 One advantage of having copper pipes is it can be reused, old copper can be sold to help cut costs on refurbishments or upgrades.

-The choice of materials are usually down to the installer, whether choosing plastic or copper pipes.
-However some customers may specifically specify a preference to a certain type of material.
+The choice of materials is usually down to the installer, whether choosing plastic or copper pipes.
+However, some customers may specifically specify a preference to a certain type of material.
 Most plumbers have experience plumbing plastic or copper and can incorporate both modern and traditional.
-Costs on plastic or copper can vary depending on where you decide to make the purchase.
+The cost of plastic or copper will vary depending on where you decide to make the purchase.

-There are many online merchants that offer free next day delivery depending on the size of the order, both plumbing plastic or copper are easily assessable and both have there part to play within the repairs or installation of modern pipework.
+Many online merchants offer free next day delivery depending on the size of the order.
+Whenever making a purchase of either plastic or copper these two materials are easily assessable.
+Both have their part to play within the repairs and installation sector of the plumbing industry.